Overview of the Event

 - Additional background information

 ★ Please Note: The was an incorrect version of the 2017-2018 season rules for the Protein Modeling Event posted to the Science Olympiad home website (https://www.soinc.org/).
-Please check your copy of the rules to make sure you are using the most up-to-date version.
+Please check your copy of the rules to make sure you are using the 11/13/17 revised version.
+(Influenza is this year's topic.)

 There are three parts to the event